-We can process estimated financial aid awards for all new undergraduates selected for verification if they have completed the FAFSA, the institutional application or CSS Profile, and certain other requested items.
+We can process estimated financial aid awards for all new undergraduates selected for verification if they have completed the FAFSA (Free Application for Federal Student Aid), our institutional application or the CSS Profile, and certain other requested items.

 An estimated award may be completed before the following have been received: data retrieval or tax return transcript, verification worksheet, and W2s for non-tax-filers with income.
 Our recommended deadline to submit these items is June 1.

 If the above requirements are met, we will process an award estimate.
 Our goal is to have an estimate to the student in time for the student to make an enrollment decision by the Admission Office’s May 1 deadline.

 Please note: All verification information must be submitted before a final award can be determined and before any funds can be disbursed.
 Also, the award may change depending on the final tax data and other verification information.